triblatron/dagui/README.md

   * Skinnable
 * Designer using its own widgets
   * Generate declarative Lua config
+  * swlf hosting: design the designer using the designer
 * Messaging system similar to signal-slots without the MOC-related cruft.
+  * thread safe
+  * no blocking of gui thread
+  * cannot use futurws since they are for sending values to another thread
+  * Could use coroutines if we bump to C++20
+  * It is unclea4 how to call a method in another thread safely

 ## Dependencies
 * C++17 compiler (gcc 11+, clang16+, Visual Studio 2017+)